Gepetto/robotpkg/README.txt

 2.3.3  Removing packages

 To deinstall a package, it does not matter whether it was installed from source code or from a binary package.
-The pkg_delete command does not know it anyway.
+The robotpkg_delete command does not know it anyway.
+To delete a package, you can just run robotpkg_delete <package-name>.
-To delete a package, you can just run pkg_delete <package-name>.
 The package name can be given with or without version number.
 Wildcards can also be used to deinstall a set of packages, for example *genom* all packages whose name contain the word genom.
-Be sure to include them in quotes, so that the shell does not expand them before pkg_delete sees them.
+Be sure to include them in quotes, so that the shell does not expand them before robotpkg_delete sees them.
 The -r option is very powerful: it removes all the packages that require the package in question and then removes the package itself.
 For example:

-% pkg_delete -r genom
+% robotpkg_delete -r genom

 will remove genom and all the packages that used it; this allows upgrading the